-Yes members of PSS have the option to pay their compulsory personal contributions to PSS as salary sacrifice contributions.
+Yes, members of PSS have the option to pay their compulsory personal contributions to PSS as salary sacrifice contributions.

-Provided your employer agrees, you can choose to pay all or part of your 6% compulsory personal contributions to PSS:
+Provided your employer agrees, you can choose to pay your 6% compulsory personal contributions to PSS:

 - entirely from your before-tax salary (salary sacrifice) - entirely from your after-tax salary (no change to standard contributions payment) - from a combination of before-tax and after-tax salary.